 Capt Hoyos is an instrument-rated private pilot and joined Civil Air Patrol in 2010.
 Originally from Venezuela, he has resided in the US for many years and graduated from Embry-Riddle Aeronautical University.
 He is an engineer working for a supplier to Boeing and previously interned at the venerable Piper Aircraft.

 Maj Wade Hasbrouck

-Capt Hasbrouck was a cadet officer in Montana Wing during the 1980s and won awards at the National Cadet Competition.
+Maj Hasbrouck was a cadet officer in Montana Wing during the 1980s and won awards at the National Cadet Competition.
 He rejoined Civil Air Patrol in 2010 and is rated in aircrew and ground ES specialties and communications.
-Outside of CAP, he is a software engineer, a private pilot and photographer.
+Outside of CAP, he is a software engineer, a private pilot, and photographer.

 1st Lt Zachary Dawson